Arr0way/arr0way.github.io/_docs/linux-commands.md

 ---
 layout: docs
-title: Linux Commands
+title: Linux Commands for Penetration Testers: Cheatsheet
 next_section:
 permalink: /docs/linux-commands/
 ---

-A collection of hopefully useful Linux Commands, this is not a complete list but a collection of commonly used commands + syntax as a sort of "cheatsheet", this content will be constantly updated as I discover new awesomeness.
+A collection of hopefully useful Linux Commands for pen testers, this is not a complete list but a collection of commonly used commands + syntax as a sort of "cheatsheet", this content will be constantly updated as I discover new awesomeness.

 ## Linux Penetration Testing Commands